precice/fenicsx-adapter/README.md

 Notes:

 * This adapter is a fork from the original [FEniCS-preCICE adapter](https://github.com/precice/fenics-adapter).
 Based on [v1.2.0](https://github.com/precice/fenics-adapter/releases/tag/v1.2.0).
-* This adapter is currently under development and experimental.
-* Target version: dolfinx v0.5.2.
-Other version that have been tested and might also work: v0.4.1
+* Target version: dolfinx v0.10.

 ## Installing the package

-### 🚧 Using pip3 to install from PyPI (under construction) 🚧
+### Using pip3 to install from PyPI

-It is recommended to install fenicsxprecice from PyPI (**TODO** link to `https://pypi.org/project/fenicsxprecice/` as soon as released) via
+It is recommended to install fenicsxprecice from [PyPI](https://pypi.org/project/fenicsxprecice/) via

 ```bash
 pip3 install --user fenicsxprecice